w3c/css-houdini-drafts/css-layout-api/EXPLAINER.md

 The `layout` function is your callback into the browsers layout phase in the rendering engine.
 You are given:
- - `constraintSpace`, the space of constraints which the fragment you produce should meet.
  - `children`, the list of children boxes you should perform layout upon.
+ - `edges`, the size of *your* borders, scrollbar, and padding in the logical coordinate system.
+ - `constraints`, the constraints which the fragment you produce should meet.
- - `styleMap`, the style for the current layout.
+ - `style`, the _readonly_ style for the current layout.

 Layout eventually will return a dictionary will what the resulting fragment of that layout should be.

 The above example would be used in CSS by:
 ```css